Taylor White uses spray paint to create a mural

 "Photo Merge and Collage", 2021, Shamica Phillips, located on Fayetteville Street in Downtown Raleigh

-A list of calls and opportunities from the City of Raleigh and our partners.
+Raliegh Arts publishes calls for artists and creative opportunities from the City of Raleigh and our partners.
 Artist Calls are:

-• For Artists who want to make public art
+• For artists who want to make public art as part of City projects

 • Updated as new calls and opportunities become available